-Applicants are encouraged to identify the co-benefits achieved with project implementation by completing the 'Co-Benefits' section of the Common Application, as well as utilizing the beta-version targeting map.
-Note: the beta-version targeting map emcompasses five of the seven co-benefits that are able to be spatially depicted.
-This map serves as an introduction to incorporating co-benefits and will be assessed for improvement in subsequent solicitations.
-As such, the previous targeting map that utilizes SPARROW will also be accepted for this fiscal year.
+Applicants are asked to identify the co-benefits achieved with project implementation by completing the 'Co-Benefits' section of the Common Application, as well as utilizing the targeting map.
+Note: the targeting map encompasses five of the seven co-benefits that are able to be spatially depicted.
+The previous targeting map that utilizes SPARROW to show Trust Fund priority areas is a layer within the map.
 Furthermore, applicants are welcome to utilize additional data sets that they determine better represent the co-benefit of their project.
 Those additional data layers should be uploaded to the map or provided as a link for reviewers to access and analyze.